-All visitors must sign in on arrival and collect a visitor's badges stickers and a School Information Leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
-Visitor badges stickers must be worn at all times when in school.
+All visitors must sign in on arrival and collect a visitor's lanyard, this will be coloured according to whether they have a DBS clearance.
+Green for DBS checked, Red for no DBS and Orange for Contractor and a School Information Leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
+Visitor Lanyards must be worn at all times when in school.
 All visitors must sign in.
 Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE.

 All contractors must follow the school's signing in arrangements as set out in contractual commissioning agreements.